Dmitri M. Johnson

 Dmitri M. Johnson is an American film producer.
-He is the co-founder of Story Kitchen (formerly dj2 Entertainment), alongside Michael Lawrence Goldberg, and is best known as a co-producer for the Sonic the Hedgehog films and as an executive producer for the Tomb Raider television series.
+He is a co-founder of Story Kitchen (formerly dj2 Entertainment), alongside Michael Lawrence Goldberg.

 History

-Dmitri M. Johnson (born in San Diego, California) Graduated from Chapman University with a Bachelor of Fine Arts in Film Production, in 2003.
+Dmitri M. Johnson (born in San Diego, California) graduated from Chapman University with a Bachelor of Fine Arts in Film Production, in 2003.

-In the 2000s he started his entertainment career at Gotham Group.
+In the 2000s Johnson started his entertainment career at Gotham Group.
 In 2011, Johnson pivoted to full-time producing by co-founding dj2 Entertainment (alongside Dan Jevons).

 Story Kitchen

 In 2022, Johnson co-launched Story Kitchen, an American independent production company focused on adapting videogames, and other 'non-traditional' IPs, into film and television.
 Story Kitchen currently has a television first-look deal with Amazon MGM Studios as well as an animated film first-look deal with DreamWorks Animation.

-In 2024, Story Kitchen renewed their first-look television deal with Amazon MGM Studios (until 2028).

 In May 2025, Variety's Luminate Film & TV report published "The State of the Video Game & Toy IP Landscape", naming Story Kitchen 3rd in Hollywood (with 11 active adaptations at time of publishing), seated behind Mattel, and LEGO, for the most "Notable Transmedia Prodcos, by Game/Toy".